That calculated dollar amount results from a -63.1% drop over the 5-year period starting from $1.64 billion in 2020.

-The top 5 most valuable products exported from Yemen are crude oil, iron or steel scrap, fresh whole fish, frozen whole fish, then miscellaneous machine electrical parts.
-Collectively, those 5 leading exports accounted for almost four-fifths (79.4%) of the total value of Yemen’s exported goods for 2021.
+The top 5 most valuable products exported from Yemen are iron or steel scrap, fresh whole fish, frozen whole fish, moluscs then onions, garlic and leeks.
+Collectively, those 5 leading exports generated almost one-half (47%) of the total value of Yemen’s exported goods for 2024.

 Yemen is the poorest country in the Middle East.
 Geographically, the Arab nation shares borders with Saudi Arabia to its north, Oman to its east and northeast, the Arabian Sea and Gulf of Aden to its south and the Red Sea to its west.